-President Trump has focused on the trade deficit since his candidacy and has sought to rewrite global trade rules since taking office.
-The latest action has been the announcement of a series of tariffs that have sparked a trade war between the United States and China and other countries.
+President Trump has focused on the trade deficit since his candidacy, and has sought to rewrite global trade rules since taking office.
+In 2018, he announced a series of tariffs that have sparked a trade war between the United States and China and other countries that is continuing to threaten the U.S. economy.

 Why it matters to retailers